cklaucke/genloppy/doc/processor/REQ_merge_unmerge.md

 The list merge and unmerge processor SHALL be subclassed from base output processor.
 It SHALL reuse the list merge and list unmerge processor implementations.

-# R-PROCESSOR-MERGE-UNMERGE-002: Pre-processing implementation #
+# R-PROCESSOR-MERGE-UNMERGE-002: Header and trailer #
-The list merge processor SHALL call `message` of its associated output implementation with ` * packages merged and unmerged:` followed by an empty line.
+The list merge and unmerge processor SHALL set
+-   `HEADER` to ` * packages merged and unmerged:` followed by an empty line,
+-   `TRAILER` to an empty string.

 *   related to: R-PROCESSOR-API-002